borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 which is exactly the system of equations we obtain from iterated reweighted least squares.

 In layman's terms, the influence function $\psi(x)$ measures the influence of a data point on the value of the parameter estimate.
-This way, the estimated parameters are intelligent to outliers and only sensitive to inliers, since the are no longer susceptible to being significantly modified by a single datum, thus making them __robust__.
+This way, the estimated parameters are intelligent to outliers and only sensitive to inliers, since the are no longer susceptible to being significantly modified by a single match, thus making them __robust__.

 ### M-estimator Constraints